 In the event that the number of applications exceeds the number of places available, then the following oversubscription criteria will be applied in the order set out below, to decide which pupils to admit.
-Where our school is named in a Statement of Special Educational Needs, have a duty to admit that child to the school.
+Where our school is named in a Statement of Special Educational Needs, have a duty to admit that child to the school

-a) Looked after children and previously looked after children b) Pupils with an elder sibling who is of statutory school age and will still be registered at our school when the younger child is eligible to attend. (see "Definitions" section of the policy)

-c) Pupils who live in the Mission Area of Bryn y MorNAME OF MISSION AREA and for whom this is the nearest suitable Church in Wales school to their home address and who live within a 5X mile radius of this school (see "Definitions" section of the policy)

-d) Pupils whose parents (see "Definitions" section of the policy) attend St Michael and All Angels Church in the Bryn y Mor Mission Area, NAME OF CHURCH in MISSION AREA.

-e) Pupils whose parents (see "Definitions" section of the policy) attend another Anglican Church and for whom this is the nearest Voluntary Aided Church School.

-f) Pupils whose parents (see "Definitions" section of the policy) are active members of a non-Anglican Christian denomination and for them this is the nearest Voluntary Aided Church School.

-g) Pupils whose parents (see "Definitions" section of the policy) are active members of another faith and also express a desire for a Church School education, and for them this is the nearest Voluntary Aided Church School.

-h) Pupils whose parents wish them to attend a Church in Wales school.
+- a) Looked after children and previously looked after children - b) Pupils with an elder sibling who is of statutory school age and will still be registered at our school when the younger child is eligible to attend. (see "Definitions" section of the policy) - c) Pupils who live in the Mission Area of Bryn y Mor and for whom this is the nearest suitable Church in Wales school to their home address and who live within a 5 mile radius of this school (see "Definitions" section of the policy) - d) Pupils whose parents (see "Definitions" section of the policy) attend St Michael and All Angels Church in the Bryn y Mor Mission Area. - e) Pupils whose parents (see "Definitions" section of the policy) attend another Anglican Church and for whom this is the nearest Voluntary Aided Church School. - f) Pupils whose parents (see "Definitions" section of the policy) are active members of a non-Anglican Christian denomination and for them this is the nearest Voluntary Aided Church School. - g) Pupils whose parents (see "Definitions" section of the policy) are active members of another faith and also express a desire for a Church School education, and for them this is the nearest Voluntary Aided Church School. h) Pupils whose parents wish them to attend a Church in Wales school.

-If parents wish to have their child's application considered under criteria d to g, then they need to have their vicar / faith leader complete and sign a supplementary information form (SIF) which needs to be returned to Ysgol Trelawnyd VA School Governing BodyNAME OF GOVERNING BODY no later than five weeks after the closing date for Nursery or Reception applications (as applicable).
+If parents wish to have their child's application considered under criteria d to g, then they need to have their vicar / faith leader complete and sign a supplementary information form (SIF) which needs to be returned to Ysgol Trelawnyd VA School Governing Body no later than five weeks after the closing date for Nursery or Reception applications (as applicable).
 The SIF seeks information about the frequency of attendance at services / Sunday School etc. Confirmation of these details is required from the local priest, minister or faith leader.
 A supplementary information form for this purpose can be found at the end of our admissions policy which is available online at www.flintshire.gov.uk/schools/schooladmissions, or directly from our school.

-If there are more applicants than places in any of the above categories of the oversubscription criteria, priority will be given to applicants living nearest to the school,-measured from the child's home address to the recognised main entrance of the school.
-The distances are calculated by the LA who use Routefinder, a network analysis system fully integrated into the Geographical Information System (GIS) software, to calculate the home to school distance in miles.
-Distances are measured by the shortest available walking route from home to school-The distances are calculated by the LA.
+If there are more applicants than places in any of the above categories of the oversubscription criteria, priority will be given to applicants living nearest to the school.
+The distances are calculated by the LA.
 The Council uses a Geographical Information System (GIS) to calculate the shortest home to school distance in miles.
 This is integrated into the Capita ONE software.
 The co-ordinates of an applicant's home address are determined using the Local Land and Property Gazetteer (LLPG) and Ordnance Survey (OS) Address Point Data.
 The starting point for a route assessment is determined as the nearest point on the walking route network from the pupil's address (usually the main entrance to the property), to the centre point of the school building.
 The network is updated annually.